trialsnet-project/trialsnet-project.github.io/_posts/2025-01-21-KVIworkshop.md

 ---
-title:  "KVI workshop - Jointly Organised 6G4Society and TRIALSNET"
+title:  "Workshop on Objective and Subjective Approaches to KVIs – Jointly organized by TrialsNet and 6G4Society"
 excerpt: Objective and Subjective Approaches to Key Value Indicators - Sharing methodological approaches and evaluation instruments.
 Jointly Organised Workshop by 6G4Society and TRIALSNET.
 categories:
   - Events